 Want to go further?

-If you would like processes and instructions for developing your psychic abilities further (including processes to get into the right state of mind to receive accurate information + a solid technique to read auras) then you might consider my Intuitive Awakening Course.
+If you would like processes and instructions for developing your psychic abilities further (including processes to get into the right state of mind to receive accurate information + a solid technique to read people) then you might consider my Intuitive Awakening Course.
 The students who have done it so far have loved it.
 So much so that I’m a bit worried my next course won’t live up to the last one! 🙂

 How did you do?
 If you have any further comments, observations or questions on this experiment, please leave one below.